 Metro protects open space and parks, plans for land use and transportation, and manages garbage disposal and recycling for 1.3 million residents in three counties and 24 cities in and around Portland.
 The agency also oversees world-class facilities such as the Oregon Zoo and the Oregon Convention Center.

-The Sauvie Island Growers farm (formerly Sauvie Island Organics) serves as the classroom for much of our curriculum, providing access to fields and farm expertise.
-The award-winning farm offers its produce through local grocery outlets and through many of Portland’s premier restaurants.
+The Sauvie Island Growers farm serves as the classroom for much of our curriculum, providing access to fields and farm expertise.
+The award-winning farm offers its produce through many of Portland’s premier restaurants, farmers markets, and grocery stores.

-Food Works, on hiatus in 2018, is a youth employment and empowerment program that engages 14-21 year old young people in all aspects of planning, growing, selling and donating over 4,000 pounds of organic produce each year from their 1-acre organic farm on Sauvie Island.
+Food Works is a youth employment and empowerment program that engages 14-21 year old young people in all aspects of planning, growing, selling and donating over 4,000 pounds of organic produce each year from their 1-acre organic farm on Sauvie Island.
 Food Works is part of Village Gardens, a Janus Youth Programs.
-Crew Members learn business, leadership, organic agriculture and other important work and life skills through working as team to market their food at farmers markets and local grocery stores, and donating a significant
+Crew Members learn business, leadership, organic agriculture and other important work and life skills through working as team to market their food at farmers markets and local grocery stores.

 Food Works hosts and helps us to maintain our Grow Lunch Garden, a farm row that is planted, tended and harvested by visiting children.